Fair Equilibria in Sponsored Search Auctions: The Advertisers' Perspective: Introduction

-Over the last decades, online advertising has been one of the main tools for small and medium business (SMB) to grow.
-Online advertising allows SMBs to reach potential customers without geographical or demographic barriers.
-Moreover, it offers better return-on-investments than other advertising mediums thanks to its highly personalized system.
-Given its crucial role in the growth of businesses (and, in its turn, society), it is natural to study how the mechanisms implemented in online advertising platforms can be improved to obey to different fairness criteria for the advertisers.
-For those reasons, we studied how standard fairness notions borrowed from the fair division literature can be used to model advertisers' fairness.
-One of the main advantages of employing those notions is that it's easy to integrate them into widely adopted sponsored search mechanisms.
-The same notions from fair division have been studied in many different settings, and already found applications in online advertising~\cite{chawla2020fairness,ilvento2020multi}.
-In the fair division literature, the dominant notion of fairness aims at providing guarantees for individual agents (see, e.g.,~\cite{brandt2016handbook, moulin2003fair}).
+We study how fairness notions borrowed from the fair division literature can be used to model fairness with respect to advertisers.
+Notions from fair division already found applications in online advertising~\cite{chawla2020fairness,ilvento2020multi}.
+In the fair division literature, the dominant notion of fairness aims at providing guarantees for individual agents (see, e.g.,~\cite{brandt2016handbook,moulin2003fair}).
 However, we argue that a \emph{group approach} would be more practical, better aligned with societal expectations, and easier to implement.
 Following recent works in group fair division literature~\cite{kyropoulou2020almost,manurangsi2017asymptotic,manurangsi2019computing,segal2019democratic}, we propose to use \emph{envy-freeness}~\cite{foley1967} to study \emph{group fairness}. \emph{Group envy-freeness} guarantees that no group of agents envies the allocation obtained by any other group.
-Unfortunately, envy-freeness cannot be guaranteed for indivisible items.
-In particular, even in simple settings with two agents and one item, it is impossible to compute an allocation with any reasonable worst-case approximation guarantee.
-Thus, we focus on two natural relaxations of the original notion of envy-freeness: envy-freeness up to \emph{one} good (EF1)~\cite{budish2011combinatorial,lipton2004approximately}, and envy-freeness up to \emph{any} good (EFX)~\cite{CaragiannisKMPS19, GMT14}.
+Unfortunately, envy-freeness cannot be guaranteed for indivisible items even in simple settings with two agents and one item.
+Thus, we focus on two natural relaxations: envy-freeness up to \emph{one} good (EF1)~\cite{Budish11,lipton2004approximately}, and envy-freeness up to \emph{any} good (EFX)~\cite{CaragiannisKMPS19,GMT14}.